The Gulfcoast Eye Care Doctors have either authored or reviewed and approved this content.

 Will cataract surgery get rid of my floaters?

 No. Though it is possible for patients to notice some changes to their floaters when they have gone through cataract surgery, you should not expect for cataract surgery to get rid of your floaters.
-For more information on floaters, click here.
+Learn more about floaters.

 What are negative dysphotopsias?